 During the past 10 years of groundwater monitoring in the Melton Valley exit pathway, several site-related contaminants have been detected in groundwater near the Clinch River.
-Low concentrations of strontium, 3H, uranium, and VOCs have been detected intermittently in several of the multizone sampling locations.
-Groundwater in the exit pathway wells has high alkalinity and sodium and exhibits elevated pH.
-During FY 2020, an off-site groundwater monitoring well array west of the Clinch River and adjacent to Melton Valley was monitored as part of the OREM program.
+Low concentrations of strontium, H, uranium, and VOCs have been detected intermittently in several of the multizone sampling locations.
+Groundwater in the exit pathway wells has high alkalinity, high sodium, and elevated pH.
+During FY 2020, an offsite groundwater monitoring well array west of the Clinch River and adjacent to Melton Valley was monitored as part of the OREM program.
 Monitoring included groundwater-level monitoring to evaluate potential flowpaths near the river and sampling and analysis for a wide array of metals, anions, radionuclides, and VOCs.
+Groundwater-level monitoring showed that natural head gradient conditions cause groundwater seepage to converge toward the

-Groundwater-level monitoring showed that natural head gradient conditions cause groundwater seepage to converge toward the Clinch River from both the DOE (eastern) and off-site (western) sides of the river.
-Monitoring results are summarized in the 2024 Remediation Effectiveness Report (DOE 2024).
+Clinch River from both the DOE (eastern) and off-site (western) sides of the river.
+Monitoring results are summarized in the 2025 Remediation Effectiveness Report (DOE 2025).